-There has been a link between these two diseases that has been studied for years and time and again a strong correlation has been found.
-The severity of periodontal disease increases with poor glycemic control and blood sugar levels are more difficult to regulate in individuals with periodontal disease.
+There has been a link between these two diseases that have been studied for years and time and again a strong correlation has been found.
+The severity of the periodontal disease increases with poor glycemic control and blood sugar levels are more difficult to regulate in individuals with periodontal disease.

 As we discussed in a previous post, periodontal disease is the inflammation and destruction of gingival tissue and the bone supporting our teeth.
 It is fairly common, occurring in about 50% of American adults.
 If periodontal disease goes untreated and becomes advanced it can lead to sore, bleeding gums; painful chewing problems; and even tooth loss.

 Diabetes is a chronic systemic illness affecting about 10% of American adults and another 35% are prediabetic.
 Many people view diabetes as only affecting blood sugar levels, but the reality is it either directly or indirectly affects all the body organs and their functions.

 The correlation between the aforementioned diseases appears to go both ways.
 Severe periodontal disease accounts for about 10-15% of cases.
 Severe disease was found to be prevalent in around 60% of Diabetic patients as compared to 39% in non-diabetics.

 It’s been shown the immune response is lowered in adults with diabetes making them more susceptible to general infections, including but not limited to periodontal disease.
 Diabetes also causes poor wound healing, which makes periodontal disease treatment less predictable.

 Poor collagen synthesis and impaired production of bone cause weakened gum tissue, ligaments and bone supporting the teeth.

 So far, most research on the relationship between diabetes and periodontal disease has focused on how diabetes may affect periodontal status, a growing body of evidence also has examined the opposite relationship; namely, how periodontal diseases affect the metabolic state.